mastratton3/learnStateMonad/stateMonadTutorial.md

 ```

 Whats the problem with this?
 Well nothing in particular, but I find it a bit tough to reason about, it isn't as DRY as possible, and tough to understand at a glance.
-And while I could potentially clean this up a bit, I think it'd only be incremental improvements.
+While I could potentially clean this up a bit, I think it'd only be incremental improvements.

 So what is a potential solution to this problem?